Dan Devine: Notre Dame

-Because he had the unenviable task of following a legend, Devine came under heavy scrutiny while at Notre Dame and it was felt that he was never fully embraced by the Notre Dame community, despite winning a national championship.
+Because Devine had the unenviable task of following a legend, he came under heavy scrutiny while at Notre Dame, and it was felt that Devine was never fully embraced by the Notre Dame community, despite winning a national championship.
 After a 5–2 start in his first season, rumors of incompetence were circulated and that Devine would be dismissed and replaced by Don Shula or even Ara Parseghian (who went so far as to say he would not return to coaching under any circumstances).
 Even on the day of the 1977 USC game, "Dump Devine" bumper stickers were being sold outside Notre Dame Stadium.

-He also had the notoriety of losing to his old program, a shocking 3–0 loss to the Tigers at South Bend in 1978.
-It wasn't until after Devine had left Notre Dame that fans began to appreciate him.
+Devine also lost to his old program, a shocking 3–0 defeat to Missouri at Notre Dame in 1978.

 Devine was involved in a game while at Notre Dame whose ending resulted in a rule change still in effect today.
 On September 15, 1979, the Irish faced the Michigan Wolverines in Ann Arbor in their season opener.
 With six seconds remaining, Michigan lined up for a game-winning field goal attempt.
 Notre Dame linebacker Bob Crable ran onto the backs of offensive lineman Tim Foley and defensive end Scott Zettek and was able to block the kick, preserving a 12–10 Irish victory.
 A new rule was implemented the following season that prohibited this tactic.

-On August 15, 1980, Devine announced that he would be leaving Notre Dame at the end of the 1980 season, saying he wanted to be able to spend more time with his wife.
+On August 15, 1980, Devine announced that he would be leaving Notre Dame at the end of the 1980 season, saying that he wanted to spend more time with his wife.
 Notre Dame named Gerry Faust as Devine's successor on November 24, 1980.
 At the time, Devine's Irish were enjoying a surprisingly successful season, with a 9–0–1 record and No. 2 ranking in the polls, behind only Georgia.
-However, after Faust's hiring was announced, Notre Dame lost its regular season finale at rival USC, 20–3, and then lost the Sugar Bowl to Georgia, 17–10, giving the Bulldogs their first national championship and spoiling Devine's last game as a head football coach.
+However, after Faust's hiring was announced, Notre Dame lost its regular season finale at rival USC, 20–3 and then lost the Sugar Bowl to Georgia, 17–10, giving the Bulldogs their first national championship and spoiling Devine's final game as a head football coach.

 Later life and death

-Devine moved back to Arizona and became a fundraiser for Arizona State's Sun Devil Foundation.
-In 1985, he was elected to the College Football Hall of Fame, and then returned to his old school at Missouri seven years later as athletic director to help navigate the school through financial troubles.
+Upon retiring, Devine moved back to Arizona and became a fundraiser for Arizona State's Sun Devil Foundation.
+In 1985, he was elected to the College Football Hall of Fame, later returning to his old school at Missouri in 1992 as athletic director to help navigate the school through financial troubles.
 Devine was inducted into the inaugural class of the University of Minnesota Duluth Athletic Hall of Fame in 1991.

 In 2000, Devine's wife died.
-His own health began to deteriorate in February 2001, when after undergoing heart surgery, he suffered a ruptured aorta.
-Fifteen months later, he died at home.
+His own health began to deteriorate in February 2001, when after undergoing heart surgery, Devine suffered a ruptured aorta.
+Fifteen months later, on May 9, 2002, he died at home at the age of 77.